 Look carefully at the listing and sales prices of competing properties in the neighborhood when considering the purchase of an REO.
 And factor in any repairs or remodeling necessary to prepare the house for resale or moving in.There are bargains with potential to make money, and many people do very well buying and selling foreclosures.
 But, there are also many REOs that are not good buys and may not be money makers.

 All set to make an offer?

 Most banks have staff dedicated to REO that you'll work with when buying REO property from them.
 To get their properties advertised on the local MLS, the lender will typically use a listing agent.

-Before making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about their knowledge regarding the condition of the property and what their process is for getting offers.
 Since banks typically sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for hidden damage and retract the offer if you find it.
 If, as a buyer, you can provide documentation showing your ability to secure financing, such as a pre-approval letter from a lender, your offer will be more attractive and likely be accepted.
 (This holds for any real estate offer.)

 by David Welch